Algorithmic Pirogov-Sinai theory: Convergence of the cluster expansion

 The polymer representation is of exactly the same form as the polymer partition function~\eqref{eqPolymerPartition}, but with a different weight function and the restriction that all contours have type $\varphi$.
 Moreover, the weight functions $w^\varphi(\gamma,z)$ satisfy the condition on the weight functions in the polymer model: the first non-zero Taylor series coefficient of $w^\varphi(\gamma,z)$ is of order at least $ |\overline \gamma| \rho$.

 In the remainder of this section we indicate a method for proving the convergence of the cluster expansion for contour models with weight functions given by~\eqref{eqWeightsContour}.
-The method, due to Borgs and Imbrie~\cite{borgs1989unified}, is based on Zahradn{\'i}k's truncation-based approach to Pirogov-Sinai theory~\cite{zahradnik1984alternate,pirogov1975phase}
+The method, due to Borgs and Imbrie~\cite{borgs1989unified}, is based on Zahradn{\'i}k's truncation-based approach to Pirogov--Sinai theory~\cite{zahradnik1984alternate,pirogov1975phase}

 \begin{assumption} The surface energy function $\| \cdot \|$ and the labeling function are \emph{translation invariant}, i.e., if there is an $a\in \Z^{d}$ such that $\overline\gamma'=\overline\gamma+a$ and $\omega_{\overline\gamma'}(i) = \omega_{\overline\gamma}(i-a)$ for all $i\in\overline\gamma'$, then they have the same surface energy and the labelling function respects the translation. \end{assumption}